Safiye Ali: Career

+Research and medical contributions

+Ali’s research and scientific work were centered on clinical pediatrics, social medicine, and maternal-infant health.
+Her professional contributions included:

+Social Pediatrics and Puericulture: Ali conducted extensive work on the scientific methods of childcare (puericulture).
+During her leadership at the Süt Damlası (Goutte de Lait), she focused her research on the clinical benefits of breastfeeding and investigated the impact of sterilized milk on reducing infant mortality rates in the post-war period.

+Maternal-Infant Health Education: She developed structured training programs for mothers, focusing on infant hygiene and dietetics.
+She established the "Hilal-i Ahmer Ladies Center Little Children Practice," which served as a clinical research site for monitoring the development of children across different age groups.

+Gynecological Advocacy: In her clinical practice and lectures at the medical school for girls within the American College, she emphasized the integration of modern gynecological and obstetrical techniques into the Turkish healthcare system.

+Public Health and Social Policy: Her research extended to the socio-economic factors influencing public health.
+She represented Turkey at international congresses, such as the 1923 Vienna Medical Women’s Congress, where she presented on the status of healthcare and the role of female physicians in social medicine.

+International representation

+Ali represented the Turkish medical community at several international platforms, including:

+The International Medical Women's Congress in Vienna (1923), as the sole delegate from Turkey.

+The International Council of Women in London (1924).

+The Turkish Women’s Union, where she led the Health Committee and campaigned for the social welfare of vulnerable young women.

 Works on Breastfeeding

 During her time at Süt Damlası, Safiye Ali emphasized the superiority of breast milk over all other kinds of milk, encouraged women to breastfeed, and led training sessions for malnourished children where she encouraged them to practice healthier diets.
 She also established the "Hilal-Al-Ahmar Ladies Center Little Children Practice," the first pediatric clinic in Turkey, which resembled Süt Damlası but treated children of different ages.

 Women's People Party and Safiye Ali

 Safiye was a member of the delegation in the Women's People Party, which promoted the active participation of women in politics and emphasized the needs of children.
 The Turkish government dismissed the party in 1924, but they continued to organize under the name of the Turkish Women's Union.

 She served in the Women's Union as the head of the Health Committee.
 She also fought to end prostitution, working to establish a girls' dormitory for any girls who were forced into the sex trade.